 In April, Bloobirds Marketing Manager Marc Gassó welcomed Dave Gerhardt, CMO at Privy for an exclusive interview.
-He answered questions from the audience about how to maximize your return on investment with a small marketing budget, as well as provide insight on best practices in messaging and marketing strategy during these challenging times.
+He answered questions from the audience about how to maximize your return on investment with a small marketing budget, as well as provide insight on best practices in messaging and Saas marketing strategy during these challenging times.

 Dave Gerhardt | CMO of Privy

 Marc Gassó| Marketing Director at Bloobirds

 Below, is the full transcript from Bloobirds’ webinar with Dave Gerhardt.
 Keep reading or check out the full video here.